davidsamuelps/recurseit/content/post/2025/05/Migrating from WordPress to HUGO - Part 3/index.md

 11. Create DNS records to redirect your documentation website to your original domain (xyz.pages.dev -> xyz.com) - (optional)
 12. Keep on upskilling

-Following the previous blogs, we wil continue where we left off: **We will cover step 3 in this post, and the rest will be covered in the following ones.**
+**We will cover step 3 in this post, and the rest will be covered in the following ones.**

 ### 3. Convert the exported site to Markdown

 If you [followed the steps described by WordPress](https://wordpress.com/support/export/), you should have downloaded a compressed file with an .xml file inside.
-In my case, I obtained the following one (the amount of files may vary depending on your number of blogs and images):
+In my case, I obtained the following one (the amount of files may vary depending on your number of posts and images):

 ![](images/WP2Hugo-1.png)

 Additionally, you will need the [WordPress export to Markdown tool](https://github.com/lonekorean/wordpress-export-to-markdown).

 **NOTE**: This tool requires nodejs to work.
-The minimal version for nodejs is "20.5.0".
-In my case, as I have a RaspBerryPi and it runs RaspBerry Pi OS —a linux debian-based distro (Debian 12 (bookworm))— I did install nodejs through nvm (node version manager) to get v22.
+The minimal version required is v20.5.0.
+In my case, as I have a RaspBerryPi and it runs RaspBerry Pi OS —a linux debian-based distro (Debian 12 (bookworm))— I did install nodejs through nvm (node version manager) in order to get v22 (you could install the minimal one required, there is a reference at the bottom).
 The steps I followed are below:

 **1. Navigate to nvm's [repo](https://github.com/nvm-sh/nvm#installing-and-updating) and follow the instructions to install it:**
 ```